pravatbhusal/mad-android-lectures/README.md

 Each lecture folder contains Markdown file(s) that detail the material taught for the lecture, so if you couldn't understand the lecture during class or need a refresher then this repository is provided for your use.
 Also feel free to go ahead and learn the future lectures that haven't yet been taught.

 ### Pull Requests
-You can also fork this repository and make pull requests, which I'll review and see if it's appropiate to the lecture.
+You can also fork this repository and make pull requests, which I'll review and see if it's appropriate to the lecture.

 There's no specified requirement to creating a pull request, just make it as clean and organized as you can.